FDio/csit/docs/report/introduction/methodology_vpp_startup_settings.rst

    test configuration.
 #. num-rx-queues <value> - depends on a number of VPP threads and NIC
    interfaces.
-#. num-rx-desc/num-tx-desc - number of rx/tx descriptors for specific
-   NICs, incl. xl710, x710, xxv710.
-#. num-mbufs <value> - increases number of buffers allocated, needed
-   only in scenarios with large number of interfaces and worker threads.
-   Value is per CPU socket.
-Default is 16384.
 #. no-multi-seg - disables multi-segment buffers in DPDK, improves
    packet throughput, but disables Jumbo MTU support.
 Disabled for all tests apart from the ones that require Jumbo 9000B frame support.